RuanShan/spree_theme/README.md

 SpreeTheme
 ==========

 New frontend of spree, user could easy modify theme or add new theme.
+It is not working now!

 Example